Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 - This profile works together with HCS Voicepack with some conflicting commands.
 If you use HCS voicepack as you main profile be sure to change the commands for "Start and Stop mining inside the  EliteMining profile.
-- There is none known issue in use together with EDcopilot.
+- There is no known issues in use together with EDcopilot.

   ## Training Speech Recognition